 - Make the mash: In a large pot, bring water to a boil and add the wheat and oats, stirring until it becomes porridge-like consistency.
 Cook for an hour at 150°F (66°C), stirring every 10-15 minutes.

 - Sparge: While the mash is cooking, heat another large pot of water.
 Set up the lauter tun, or filter, over another pot and place the mash on top, allowing the liquid to drain.
 Take the heated pot of water and pour over the mash to further extract the desired sugars.

 - Boil the mort: Bring the mort (the extracted liquid) to the point of foaming and keep it at a rolling boil for an hour.
 Add the hops at the beginning, middle, and end of the boil, including any peels or extracts.

 - Fermentation: Allow the mort to cool, adding in extra water if it boiled down too quickly.
-Strain it again, pouring the mort into a fermenter like this from Amazon.
+Strain it again, pouring the mort into a fermenter like this No products found. from Amazon.
 Following the fermenter instructions, allow the beer to ferment for about two weeks.

 - Bottle: After two weeks, the beer is ready to be bottled and enjoyed by all.

 White IPA is the love child of the Belgian Wit and American IPA, created by Larry Sidor and Steven Pauwels.
 The beer was widely accepted and was formally named a brew by the Beer Judge Certification Program (BJCP) in 2015.

 The beer includes a combination of Pilsner malt, Belgian unmalted wheat, and hops.
 White IPA is a pale yellow to deep gold in color and offers a spicy, fruity aroma and flavor and is easily enjoyed as a stand-alone drink or paired with cheeses.